 • 4 ounces pure water

-Put in a 4 ounce spray bottle.
-Put mist at fine and liberally spritz room many times during the day.
+Put in a 4 ounce, fine mist spray bottle.
+Shake well before every use and liberally spritz room many times during the day.